TB treatment and care

 The 20th WHO Expert Committee meeting on the selection and use of essential medicines has recommended the inclusion of five medicines (bedaquiline, delamanid, linezolid, rifapentine and terizidone) in the anti- tuberculosis medicines section of the WHO Model List of Essential Medicines.

-- Guidelines for treatment of tuberculosis, 4th edition
+- Guidelines for treatment of drug-susceptible tuberculosis and patient care (2017 update)

 - Policy Implementation Package for new TB drug introduction